-That plastics can now be made from a wide range of renewable feedstocks (corn, sugarcane, soy, canola, etc.) doesn’t change anything.
-Bioplastics still consume fossil fuels for their making and often contain petroleum.
-Most importantly, they are problematic on a large scale because they take up agricultural land.
-The yet small production of bioplastics (see below chart) already competes with food crops for arable plots, which means we are clearing Continue reading
+That plastics can now be made from a wide range of renewable feedstocks (corn, sugarcane, soy, canola, etc.) does not change anything.
+Bioplastics still consume fossil fuels for their making and often Continue reading

-You may want to read Part 1: How we filled the oceans with plastic in just over 60 years, for a better understanding of the present blog.
+You may first want to read How we filled the oceans with plastic in just over 60 years for some context about plastic waste.

 (75/442/EEC), which encouraged the “reduction of quantities of certain wastes, the treatment of waste for its recycling and re-use, the recovery of raw materials and/or the production of energy from certain waste”